ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_A78_1503072``: This applies erratum 1503072 workaround to Cortex-A78
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_A78_1688305``: This applies errata 1688305 workaround to Cortex-A78
    CPU.
 This needs to be enabled only for revision r0p0 - r1p0 of the CPU.